oroinc/documentation/commerce/admin_guide/email/notification_rules.rst

      .. image:: /user_guide/system//img/notification/notification_rule_general2.png
         :alt: A notification rule creation form with workflow transition selected for the event name

+     .. important::  Keep in mind that the ability to view and add email templates from the dropdown list depends on specific roles and permissions defined in the system configuration.
+For example, with the User permissions, you can view and add the templates created by you exclusively.
+The Business Unit permissions give the access to the email templates created by any user who belongs to the same business unit as you.
+For more information about available access levels and permissions, see the :ref:`Understand Roles and Permissions <user-guide-user-management-permissions-roles>` guide.

 4. In the **Recipient List** section, define email notification recipients.

    An email notification can be sent to specific users and/or user groups and/or external email address: